The tarot reading — and tattoo — that changed my life

 In 2018, I visited New Orleans for the first time.
 It’s a magical city, full of history and an old energy that cannot be described, only felt.
 It was where I received my first tarot reading — not from some Creole witch (missed opportunity, I know), but from an elderly white man with a calming presence.

 I don’t remember his name now.
 I wish I did.
 I’m sure it was something like John or Mark.
 Ordinary, simple — fitting.
 He did a standard reading with twelve cards.
 The first eleven of them are a blur, but the final card — the card meant to represent me — still appears in my mind’s eye with crystal clarity: Juno, Queen of the Gods, a force to be reckoned with.
 That, and the reader’s parting words: “You are your own worst enemy.
 You can accomplish anything if you get out of your own way.”

 I cried because I knew it was true.
 His words resonated, touching something deep within me that had been there all along, a continuing theme throughout my life.
 That’s what tarot does — it doesn’t tell you your future or some hidden secret of the universe.
-It points out what has been sitting in front of you that you were too busy, too distracted to notice.
+It points out what’s right in front of you that you’ve been too busy, too distracted to notice.

 At the time, I struggled with anxiety and depression.
 I still do; I probably always will.
 But I got the message loud and clear.

 I paid him via Venmo and left.

 Fast forward to 2019, when a knee surgery plunged me into the deepest depression of my life, a depression that almost killed me.
 Key word: almost.
 I’m still here, winning battles against myself.

 Those words, spoken to me years ago, still resonate.
 I knew in 2019 that I wanted to create a permanent reminder for when my depression would inevitably rear its ugly head again.
 This year, I finished that reminder with the help of Gene Cash at Seven Sagas Tattoo Studio.